-Tapinella atrotomentosa, also known as Paxillus atrotomentosus or Velvet Rollrim is a large or massive agaric that has a brown cap, buff gills and a dark brown, velvety, sometimes eccentric stem.
-The mushroom grows single or in groups or clumps on decaying conifer logs, stumps, roots, or partially buried wood.
+Tapinella atrotomentosa, also known as Paxillus atrotomentosus or Velvet Rollrim, is a large or massive agaric with a brown cap, buff gills, and a dark brown, velvety, sometimes eccentric stem.
+The mushroom grows singly or in groups or clumps on decaying conifer logs, stumps, roots, or partially buried wood.

-cream-yellow and forked, becoming ochre and spotted rust with age.
+decurrent (running down the stem), cream-yellow and forked, becoming ochre and spotted rust with age.
+Stem

 on the First Nature Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
 Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.

 Links to external websites that provide information about mushrooms are included for reference purposes only.
 We do not endorse, or assume responsibility for the information, content, or recommendations provided on these external sites.